Project-Muteki/Peanut-GB/README.md

-# Peanut-GB
+# WoodyBoy

-A port of Peanut-GB to Besta RTOS.
+A Game Boy emulator running on Besta RTOS, based on Peanut-GB.

 ## Features